microsoft/X-Mem/README.md

 Originally authored by Mark Gottscho (Email: <mgottscho@ucla.edu>) as a Summer 2014 intern at Microsoft Research, Redmond, WA.

+This project is under active development.
+Stay tuned for more updates.

+PROJECT REVISION DATE: January 14, 2015.

 ------------------------------------------------------------------------------------------------------------
 LICENSE
 ------------------------------------------------------------------------------------------------------------